observatorium/observatorium/docs/proposals/20201123-tracing-ingestion-api-and-opentelemetry-collector.md

 ## Goals

-* Expose API to ingest tracing data.
+* Expose API in the Observatorium API service to ingest tracing data.
 * Deploy a component that receives tracing data and is able to forward it to tracing platforms with storage.

 ## Non-Goals